"Whole setup is a scam": Old Mutual under fire, Ntsiki supports call for boycott

 X user @Nampree advised people to transfer their policies instead of cancelling.

-The social media buzz about Old Mutual has all been negative.
-People took to social media and shared their own bad experiences with never receiving payouts from Old Mutual.
-Briefly News contacted Old Mutual for comment and awaits their response.
+The social media buzz about Old Mutual was all negative.
+People took to social media and shared their own bad experiences with never receiving payouts from Old Mutual

 @NalediSekoto alleged: